LogoFerriteCustom

 SourceDate contextSignal usedConfidence / limit

-IEC 60404-8-1:2023 Magnetic materials - Part 8-1Published September 20, 2023Current international material-specification framework reference for magnetically hard materials.High for standardization scope and publication metadata; full technical text requires licensed access.
+IEC 60404-8-1:2023 Magnetic materials - Part 8-1Published September 20, 2023Edition 4 includes minimum-value framing for principal properties and notes density/composition as information-only; publication notes expanded scope (high-energy Ca-La-Co ferrite and additional materials).High for standardization scope and publication metadata; full technical text requires licensed access.

 IEC 60404-5:2015 Magnetic materials - Part 5Published April 16, 2015International measurement-method reference used to normalize permanent-magnet property testing.High for publication metadata and method scope; project-specific acceptance still needs contract-level definition.